project-blockwarriors/blockwarriors-cmd/README.md

-# BlockWarriors Command Center
+# BlockWarriors Command Block

-Welcome to the BlockWarriors Command Center!
+Welcome to the BlockWarriors Command Block!
 This is a monolithic repository for managing BlockWarriors tournaments and teams.

 ## Applications

-### BlockWarriors Command Center - Next.js Application
+### BlockWarriors Command Block - Next.js Application
 A modern web dashboard for BlockWarriors tournament and team management.

 **Tech Stack:**